Weber-Hsu/AndbotSecuritySensing/README.md

 - [x] this is a complete item

-**Please refer to the section--Specifications and other useful reference of each sensor if you encounters any problems.**
+**Please refer to the section--Specifications and other useful reference of each sensor if you encounters any problem.**

 ==========================================================